Harmonic vector fields and the Hodge Laplacian operator on Finsler geometry: Introduction

-Using these operators, the horizontal harmonic p-form on $SM$ is studied and it is shown that a p-form $\varphi$ is horizontally harmonic, if and only if its horizontal Laplacian vanishes.
+\end{theorem} We can thus define harmonic $p$-forms naturally on a Finsler manifold in the sense that, a horizontal p-form is harmonic if and only if the horizontal Laplacian vanishes.

-Definition of harmonic p-forms on $SM$ leads to the natural definition of Finslerian harmonic vector fields in the sense that a vector field is harmonic if and only if the horizontal Laplacian vanishes.
+The definition of harmonic p-forms on $SM$ will provide a new definition of a harmonic vector field on a Finsler manifold in the sense that, a vector field on $ (M, F) $ is harmonic if and only if the horizontal Laplacian vanishes.